titaneric/hexo.titaneric.github.io/source/about/index.md

 ### Project

+- Real-time Traffic Anomaly Detector
+  - Anomaly detection in NCTU administration networks.
+  - Designed and implemented the data pre-processing pipeline with Apache Kafka, Spark and MongoDB.
+  - Processed data-stream in real time up to **30 kB/sec** and transformed into feature vectors to further predict
 - Music Recommendation System
   - Recommendation System using KKBox WSDM data
   - Collected the additional data from Spotify and preprocessing them.